cloudmeasurement/tool/README.md

 # DISCLAIMER
-Characterizing the Availability and Latency in AWS Networkfrom the Perspective of Tenants
+This repository contains sample data set used in paper titled "Characterizing the Availability and Latency in AWS Networkfrom the Perspective of Tenants".
+This paper is under review in IEEE ToN.
+The sample data set is provided in the directory "sample_dataset" for the reviewers.
+Any other use of this data is prohibited.

+The complete data set and tool will be made public after the publication of this work.